Species Introduction

 Tank Setup Guide

-Creating an ideal environment for your Betta Rubra involves careful consideration of tank setup.
-A minimum tank size of 20 gallons is recommended, providing ample space for swimming and exploration.
-The substrate should be soft and fine, such as sand or smooth gravel, to prevent injury to their delicate fins.
-Incorporating live plants is highly beneficial, as they not only enhance the aesthetic appeal of the aquarium but also provide hiding spots and breeding areas.
-Floating plants can help diffuse light and create a more natural environment.
-Additionally, rocky structures or driftwood can be added to create territories and enrich the tank’s layout.
-Ensure that the tank is equipped with a reliable filtration system to maintain water quality, but avoid strong currents that can stress these fish.
-Proper lighting is essential, as it mimics their natural habitat and promotes plant growth.
+Creating the ideal environment for your Betta Rubra involves careful consideration of several factors.
+A minimum tank size of 10 gallons is recommended to provide ample swimming space and to maintain stable water parameters.
+The substrate should be soft and natural, such as fine gravel or sand, to mimic their natural habitat.
+Incorporating live plants not only enhances the aesthetic appeal of the aquarium but also provides hiding spots and reduces stress for your fish.
+Floating plants can be particularly beneficial as they provide shade and cover.
+Additionally, include decorations like caves or driftwood to create territories and promote natural behaviors.
+Ensure that the tank is well-cycled to maintain water quality, as Betta Rubra is sensitive to poor water conditions.

 Water Quality Management